 1. Get into good habits early on

 As soon as you start your business, keep accurate, up-to-date records of your income and expenditure as you move through the year.
-Using accounting software to automate your record keeping can make life much easier, especially when it’s time to complete your self-assessment tax return.

 2. Carry out a monthly reconciliation